DeSoto City Council Votes To Rename Fire Training Center, Hears Discussion To Rename Police Station

 CPAC Votes 5-2 Against Naming Police Station After Sherman

-One CPAC member Tonji Fleming suggested the item be tabled, stating there needed more time to consider it because it was rushed onto their June agenda for a vote.
-CPAC Chair Donny McClure confirmed Fleming’s comments and said CPAC eventually voted 5 – 2 not to name the facility after Sherman.
+One CPAC member Tongee Flemming suggested the item be tabled, stating there needed more time to consider it because it was rushed onto their June agenda for a vote.
+CPAC Chair Donnie McClure confirmed Fleming’s comments and said CPAC eventually voted 5 – 2 not to name the facility after Sherman.
 It was also pointed out that two members did not vote because they needed additional information.

 “When you go into the DeSoto Police Department, there is a line of Police Chiefs on the wall.
 Some of them would have to be equally qualified to meet that position,” said McClure.
 “I applaud Councilwoman Chism for nominating Mr. Brown, who worked for and retired from the Fire Department.
 So why not have someone from the police department who has put their life on the line day in and day out to protect and serve name to go on that facility.”